Diners Club International: Carte Blanche

 Carte Blanche began in 1958 when the Hilton Hotels travel & entertainment card was renamed.
 Hilton sold Carte Blanche to First National City Bank in 1966.
 Regulatory challenges forced First National City Bank to sell Carte Blanche to Avco in 1968.
 In 1978, Citicorp (parent company of First National City Bank which was renamed Citibank) reacquired Carte Blanche without regulatory opposition.
 The 1960s- and 1970s-era Carte Blanche cards were considered more prestigious worldwide than their competition, the American Express and Diners Club cards, though its small cardmember base hindered its success.
 In 1981, Citicorp acquired the Diners Club card, and by the mid-1990s the Carte Blanche card was being phased out in favor of Diners Club.
 Parent company Citigroup was formed in 1998 with the merger of Citicorp and the Travelers Group.
 Citigroup issued a premium Diners Club card in 2000, naming it the Diners Club Carte Blanche card.
 It was an upper-level charge card on par with the American Express Platinum Card.

 The Carte Blanche card in North America, now a branded Mastercard issued by BMO under its Diners Club International brand license, carried a US$300 annual fee as of April 2015 and offers an extensive menu of perks.

 enRoute

 Diners Club expanded its customer base in Canada by acquiring the enRoute credit card from Air Canada in 1992.
 It marketed the card under the combined name for a period of time as the "Diners Club/enRoute Card".
 The enRoute business was valued at over $300 million at the time of acquisition.

-Acquisition by BMO

-In November 2009, Citibank announced that Diners Club International's North American franchise had been sold to Bank of Montreal (BMO).
-The deal gives BMO exclusive rights to issue Diners cards in the U.S. and Canada.
-At the time, BMO said the Diners Club fits well with its existing commercial card business, adding that, commercial cards are one of the fastest-growing segments in the credit card business.